rdosantillan/m.normalize/README.md

 You need had installed [sass](https://sass-lang.com/install)

 #### Understand the files
 Under `_vars.scss` have a few list of vars to set general style.

-There is a special var for add a prefix to each tag `$m-prefix` but if you left set on `null` all styles will be affect directly to html tags.
+There is two special vars for convert all tags in to classes `$m-prefix-each` and add a prefix `$m-prefix`, if you left set `$m-prefix` to `null` all styles will be affect directly to html tags, and if `$m-prefix-each` is set to `false` it only create one main class that will be normalize all tags inside.

 The `_normalize.scss` is the main and only file that have all rules.